7. “That’s easy Hathaway, everyone thinks for themselves.”

 Map 4.
 Here, I’m mapping my question for Ian.
 The discussion was a system made of parts, I mixed the System with a Dio List Move, making the system the identity.
 All identities have an other, so I matched this other as an action-reaction Relationship.
 In later posts, I will describe this more precisely using DSRP dynamics.

-Thirty years ago, my teaching mentor Rome was fond of the aphorism, “The years teach you much, which the days never know.”
+Thirty years ago while I was student teaching, my teaching mentor Rome was fond of the aphorism, “The years teach you much, which the days never know.”
 He used it to encourage me when some aspect of my teaching missed the mark and I was struggling to figure out why.
 I still talk to Rome regularly.
 He has taught and collaborated with me so much, on so many projects over the years.
 I’m grateful beyond words.
 In a recent conversation I told him this particular aphorism needed an update.
 Once you start practicing Systems thinking using DSRP-483, you can say, “The years teach you much, which the days barely know.”

 Map 6.
 Using DSRP makes you a little more aware each day.
 This allows you to connect at least 1 or 2 more important dots a day than without DSRP.
 The added awareness and the couple extra dots compound to much, in much less time.